Terra-lynn/landing-page/README.md

 # landing-page
-Creating a landing page for a business
+Creating a landing page for pratice.